Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

 #### For Starter Plans

 1. The instance is stopped.
 The database is unreachable.
-2. A new primary instance is booted with the targeted version.
-3. `pg_upgrade` is executed on this new instance.
+2. `pg_upgrade` is executed on the data.
-4. The instance is restarted.
+4. The instance is restarted with the targeted version.
 The database is reachable again and the application can use it normally.
 5. The `ANALYZE` SQL command is executed against the database to build up PostgreSQL® statistics.
 PostgreSQL® uses these statistics to determine the most efficient execution plans for queries.